demisto/content/Packs/XsoarWebserver/Integrations/XSOARWebServer/README.md

 There is no context output for this command.
 ### xsoar-ws-remove-action
 ***
-Remove a certain action from the backend
+Remove a certain job from the backend

 #### Base Command